 The Mutant versus the Machine, the End of the Iron Age, and the Galactic Alignment of 2012

-© 2004, 2008 Jonathan Zap Edited
+© 2004, 2008, 2024 Jonathan Zap Edited

 by Austin Iredale

-Note: This is not meant to be a serious meditation on 2012, but is more of a somewhat surreal journal entry describing a zone of heightened synchronicities, etc. To find out what I really think of 2012 read: Carnival 2012—a Psychological Study of the 2012 Phenomenon and the 22 Classic Pitfalls and Blind Spots of Esoteric Research
+Note: This is not meant to be a serious meditation on 2012 but is more of a somewhat surreal journal entry describing a zone of heightened synchronicities, etc. To find out what I really think of 2012 read: Carnival 2012—a Psychological Study of the 2012 Phenomenon and the 22 Classic Pitfalls and Blind Spots of Esoteric Research

-The Equinox party at the Circle A Ranch—a communal living situation created by young anarchists at the outskirts of Boulder, Colorado—was a magical nexus for me, one of those zones of heightened synchronicity where many threads of the great tapestry wove together into a pattern recognizable, even revelatory.
+The Equinox party at the Circle A Ranch—a communal living situation created by young anarchists in the outskirts of Boulder, Colorado—was a magical nexus for me, one of those zones of heightened synchronicity where many threads of the great tapestry wove together into a pattern recognizable, even revelatory.

 With a luck that felt almost uncanny, the unpredictable lottery of high desert weather had produced a glorious winner.
 The first day of spring turned out to be a preview of summer, and the unexpected warmth of the evening felt almost like an enchantment, an invitation into mystery.